 There are a lot of activities that you can do in Moalboal.
 From hanging out to camping on the beach to meeting starfishes, snorkeling, diving, and nightlife, there will be endless activities for a week of stay in Moalboal.
 There is just one activity that you should not miss out on watching the sardine run!

 Moalboal is my game-changer.
 I was a solid mountain lover, and I love mountains more than any other destination.
 But when I saw the sardine run, my eyes opened wide.

 I could not believe the things I saw beneath the surface of the sea.
 An ABSOLUTE wonder, and you must see it too!
 It’s another wonder of nature I would want to experience over and over again.

 Aside from the sardine run, there are turtles too in Moalboal.
-I have seen turtles from zoos but seeing them fly underwater with you feels more fascinating.
+I have seen turtles from zoos, but it feels more fascinating to see them fly underwater with you.
 Oh, one more thing, on your trip to Moalboal, don’t forget to check Pescador Island.
-It is full of beautiful fishes and colorful reefs.
+It is full of beautiful fish and colorful reefs.

 With all these, I can say that Moalboal is the paradise that you might be looking for.

 Coming from Cebu City, head to Cebu South Bus Terminal and take a Ceres bus to Bato via Barili.
 Tell the conductor or the driver to drop you off at the Moalboal Hall or bus stop.

 The bus fare should not cost more than 120 pesos.
 The travel time is about 3 hours.
 When you arrive in Moalboal, you can hire tricycle cabs or rent your own motorbikes to move around the area.